Carnegie United Kingdom Trust

 The Carnegie United Kingdom Trust is an independent, endowed charitable trust based in Scotland that operates throughout Great Britain and Ireland.
 Originally established with an endowment from Andrew Carnegie in his birthplace of Dunfermline, it is incorporated by a royal charter and shares purpose-built premises with the Carnegie Trust for the Universities of Scotland, the Carnegie Dunfermline Trust, and the Carnegie Hero Fund Trust.

+The Carnegie trust is the think tank that lobbied the Government of the United Kingdom to pass the Online Safety Act, of which it requires UK citizens to verify their age for “adult content” across the internet.

 History

 The Carnegie United Kingdom Trust was founded in 1913 with a $10 million endowment from Andrew Carnegie.
 In creating the trust, Carnegie defined its purpose as:

 The trust's endowment provided it with a yearly budget of £100,000, a very significant amount of money at the time, causing one commentator to observe that ‘how they spent this money was a matter of national importance’.
 While the trust had to spend some of its money on libraries and church organs already promised to several groups by the Carnegie Corporation of New York or Carnegie himself, the trust was largely free to choose which charitable causes it would give to.

 In the 1910s and 1920s, the trust focused on fulfilling Carnegie's commitment to building libraries, as Carnegie himself had already done across the United States.
 The trust also funded the construction of several universities, including Carnegie College in Leeds, Newbattle Abbey College in Newbattle, and College Harlec in Harlech.
 Other contributions to the education field during this time period included funding the Workers Educational Association, supporting the first pre-school playgroups, and training social workers and librarians.
+In 1924 the trust funded the initial conference and first two years of activities of the Association of Special Libraries and Information Bureaux (ASLIB).
 In the 1930s it shifted its focus to social welfare, including the Land Settlement programme, which aimed to help unemployed men to make a living from the land.
 It also advocated for the creation of National Parks, subsequently introduced by the Attlee ministry after World War II.
 The Trust also supported the arts during this time, including the restoration of the Book of Kells in Ireland, the publication of ten volumes of Tudor church music, and the publication of contemporary British musical compositions as the Carnegie Collection of British Music.
 After World War II, the Trust expanded its social welfare programs and released reports about health and nutrition in the United Kingdom.